fightling/voctomix-transitions/README.md

 Precisely returns `Frame` number `n` of source A or B of the `Transtition`.

 #### Transition.flip()
-Return the number of preferred frame to flip both sources (and the scenario) to get a propper z-order behavior.
+Return the index of the frame preferred to flip both sources (and the scenario) to get a propper z-order behavior.
 ```python
 def flip(self):
 ```